 “And while she is perhaps one of the least judgmental writers around, her characters, so immediately identifiable, aren’t left off the hook.
 With her dark humour encased with stylish wit and an unflinching eye, Lapointe demands her characters take responsibility. … Above all, in this collection, Lapointe proves she is the most humane of writers, presenting the world as it is, warts and all.” — Winnipeg Free Press

 Annette Lapointe was born in Saskatoon, Saskatchewan on the coldest day of 1978, which might explain her ongoing affinity for the prairies.
 She lived in rural Saskatchewan, Quebec City, St John’s, Winnipeg, Seoul and Jinju in South Korea, before migrating to Grande Prairie, AB, where it’s cold most of the time but the wildlife comes right up to the door and asks to come in.

 Her first novel, Stolen (2006), was nominated for a Giller Prize and was the Winner of two Saskatchewan Book Awards (First Book Award and Saskatoon Book Award).
 A Finalist for the Books in Canada First Novel Award, as well as being cited as a Globe & Mail Top 5 First Fiction choice, Stolen also garnered Lapointe a Canadian Authors Association-BookTV Emerging Writer award.
 Her second novel, Whitetail Shooting Gallery (2012), was a finalist for the McNally Robinson Book of the Year.

 Lapointe completed her PhD in Contemporary Literature in 2010.
-She teaches at Grande Prairie Regional College and edits The Waggle magazine.
+She currently teaches at Grande Prairie Regional College.